Dodecane

-Dodecane (also known as dihexyl, bihexyl, adakane 12, or duodecane) is an oily liquid n-alkane hydrocarbon with the chemical formula C_{12}H_{26} (which has 355 isomers).
+Dodecane (also known as dihexyl, bihexyl, adakane 12, or duodecane) is an oily liquid n-alkane hydrocarbon with the chemical formula C_{12}H_{26} (which has 355 structural isomers).

 It is used as a solvent, distillation chaser, and scintillator component.
 It is used as a diluent for tributyl phosphate (TBP) in nuclear reprocessing plants.

 Combustion reaction

 The combustion reaction of dodecane is as follows: